crossplane/crossplane/design/design-doc-external-secret-stores.md

 **Examples:**

-Composition configuring the Kubernetes namespace that connection secrets for Composite resources will be stored.
+**Composition** configuring the Kubernetes namespace that connection secrets for Composite resources will be stored:

 ```
 spec: